devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

     role-to-assume: arn:aws:iam::${{ secrets.AWS_ACCOUNT }}:role/${{ secrets.CI_IAM_ROLE }}
 ```

-If this is successful then you can execute any AWS CLI commands that the role allows.
-In our case it allows the commands to copy the `dist` directory to our S3 bucket and invalidate the CloudFront distribution cache.
-If we didn't invalidate the cache then your new files would not show up until the cache expired 24 hours later.
+Once authorized, the workflow can execute AWS CLI commands permitted by the IAM role.
+It copies the `dist` directory contents to S3 and triggers a CloudFront invalidation.
+Invalidation is necessary because CloudFront caches your files; without it, updates would not appear until the cache expires (typically 24 hours).

 ```yml
 aws s3 cp dist s3://${{ secrets.APP_BUCKET }} --recursive